 The Pemba Channel Conservation Area (PECCA) is one of the largest protected areas in the region.
 Its size, approximately 1,200 km2, is one of its greatest assets, but makes it difficult for Pemba’s fishery officers and Shehia Fisher Committees (SFCs) to protect given their limited resources.
 When WildAid Marine partnered with Marine and Coastal Community Conservation Zanzibar in 2019, the local Mkoani Fisheries Department and the SFC rangers had no boats, meaning they could only patrol the coast on foot.
 They could oftentimes view the threats to their marine life taking place but they were unable to respond.
 Achieving effective marine surveillance and management is essential not only for the survival of marine wildlife but also for the artisanal fishing sector in Pemba, which grew 15% from 2007 to 2016.

 We helped our partners reach the Enforcement Design stage and develop a comprehensive Marine Protection System plan for Pemba Channel Conservation Area.

-We will donate two patrol boats: one to the Mkoani Fisheries Department and the other to the Mwambao Coastal Community Network to enable rangers to patrol their waters – something previously done on foot — and will provide them with surveillance equipment to better detect illegal fishing activity.
+We will donate two patrol boats: one to the Mkoani Fisheries Department and the other to Marine and Coastal Community Conservation Zanzibar to enable rangers to patrol their waters – something previously done on foot — and will provide them with surveillance equipment to better detect illegal fishing activity.